karsonbastug/RateMyAsthma/README.md

      - The "request a city" button does not store that information anywhere
      - Consider allowing users to input a city, or use an external API
 2. There is a hard coded limit on how many reviews can be displayed (5)
-     - Consider exploring options like displaying reviews with a drop down, displaying 1 reivew at a time with an option for a next arrow, etc.
+     - Consider exploring options like displaying reviews with a drop down, displaying 1 review at a time with an option for a next arrow, etc.
 3. Adding a username/password system so people can keep track of their own reviews
      - Be mindful of privacy, as you are using health data